 What makes hotels suitable to apply Hotel Revenue Management?

-Revenue management practices require the following characteristics to be applied effectively, which are all inherently present in the hotel industry.
+Revenue managers practices require the following characteristics to be applied effectively, which are all inherently present in the hotel industry.

 - Fixed capacity (a hotel has only a limited number of rooms available)